Kylie Minogue Meets Prince William, Wears Metallic Gown With A Major Plunging Neckline

-Kylie Minogue previously performed for Queen Elizabeth on her 92nd birthday in April and on Thursday night Minogue was back at Buckingham Palace chatting it up with Prince William during a reception for the Royal Marsden NHS Foundation Trust, according to the Daily Mail.
+Kylie Minogue previously performed for Queen Elizabeth on her 92nd birthday in April, and on Thursday night, Minogue was back at Buckingham Palace chatting it up with Prince William during a reception for the Royal Marsden NHS Foundation Trust, according to the Daily Mail.

 The 50-year-old pop princess stood out in a jaw-dropping metallic gown as she spoke with the Duke of Cambridge before the dinner.
 Before engaging in conversation, Kylie and Prince William greeted one another with a warm handshake.